-Money market vs. traditional savings accounts
+Money market vs. savings accounts: What’s the difference?

 Compare savings options, interest rates and balance requirements.

 Choosing between a money market vs. savings account can be tough.
 Use this guide to find out which one is best for your savings goals.

 What’s the difference between money market vs. savings accounts?